 “Gwen was a hero and a mentor.
 She was one of the most compassionate people you’ll ever meet – when it came to wildlife, animals, creatures of all kind,” said Joe Foy, Campaign Director for the Wilderness Committee.

 She was a fierce defender of species at risk.
 Gwen laboured for years to push the case for standalone endangered species legislation is British Columbia.
-She was instrumental in convincing the BC government to set aside tens of thousands of hectares of land for the protection of the northern spotted owl – one of Canada’s most endangered species.
-She continued to call for an even greater amount of protected forest habitat, not just for the spotted owl but for other species at risk including BC’s southern mountain caribou, marbled murrelet and Northern goshawk.
+She was instrumental in convincing the BC government to set aside tens of thousands of hectares of land for the protection of the northern spotted owl – one of the most endangered species in Canada.
+She continued to call for an even greater amount of protected forest habitat, not just for the spotted owl but for other species at risk including southern mountain caribou, marbled murrelet and Northern goshawk.

 “Gwen was a fearless defender of the public good and that was reflected in the environmental policies she advocated for,” said Foy.

-What distinguished Gwen as an environmental advocate was her research ability and her commitment to enhancing government accountability, upholding the right for British Columbians to scrutinize government activities and promoting transparent, fair and inclusive decision-making through freedom of information (FOI) requests.
+What distinguished Gwen as an environmental advocate was her research ability and her commitment to enhancing government accountability, upholding the right for residents to scrutinize government activities and promoting transparent, fair and inclusive decision-making through freedom of information (FOI) requests.

 “Gwen shaped the place that we live in today.
 She was born and raised here, surrounded by nature in the South Okanagan-Similkameen, her father was an NDP MLA so she was raised around politics,” said Foy.
 “She believed we as British Columbians had the right – and the responsibility – to stand up for this place and say what was needed.
 And she did just that.”